clay/claycli/README.md

 clay compile templates [--watch] [--minify] [--reporter <reporter>]
 ```

 Precompile handlebars templates so they can be used by Kiln to re-render components (and layouts) on the client side.
 Note that it is strongly encouraged to enable minification even in dev environments, as specifying `--minify` (or using `CLAYCLI_COMPILE_MINIFIED` or more specifically `CLAYCLI_COMPILE_MINIFIED_TEMPLATES`) will minify the compiled templates with [UglifyJS](https://github.com/mishoo/UglifyJS) and bundle the them into six files based on the component/layout name.
+Minifying the templates provides the best balance between file size and the number of files Kiln has to fetch on page load.

 * `public/js/_templates-a-d.js`
 * `public/js/_templates-e-h.js`